A New Understanding of Yom Kippur | Aleph Beta

 Video series • Part 1 of 4 • 8 min

-Teshuvah (repentance), is an emotional and deeply personal process.
-Yet, Judaism has numerous laws for exactly how we’re supposed to repent, including a specific process of confession.
-How does this make sense?
-Can there really be a “right” and “wrong” way to repent?
+Repentance is an emotional and deeply personal process — yet Judaism has specific laws that govern exactly how we’re supposed to do it.
+Can there really be a “wrong” way to repent?

 Commentary On Unetaneh Tokef - The High Holiday’s Scariest Prayer